msranjana/snipnest/README.md

 ## Running Locally

+### Prerequisites

 To run this project locally, first clone the repository

 ```
 git clone https://github.com/itsbrunodev/snipnest.git
 ```

+### About environment variables

+The only thing that requires environment variables is rate limiting.

+_Rate limiting is disabled when running on localhost and when development mode is active._

-Add the environment variables you can find in `.env.example` to `.env.local`. (this project uses `@upstash/redis`, but you can use any other Redis provider you prefer)
+When you're running in production mode and using a public IP, the rate limiting is enabled.
+This requires you to add the environment variables you can find in `.env.example` to `.env.local`. (this project uses Upstash Redis, you can [read more here](https://upstash.com/docs/redis/overall/getstarted) on how to get the necessary credentials)

+### Running

 Install the dependencies (this project uses pnpm as the package manager, but you can use any other package manager you prefer)